Kodular/Documentation/docs/components/monetization/advertising/google-ad-manager-banner.md

 ## Overview

-A visible component that shows banner ads from multiple ad networks.
+A visible component that shows banner ads from Google Ad Manager.
 Note\: This component is currently available on an invite-only basis.
 Click <a href\="https\://my.kodular.io/payments">here</a> for more information on how to request an invite.

 ??? example "Permissions"